MaxFleur/LightCombatManager/README.md

 ## Windows

-There are multiple ways to build this application on Windows.
-The following description is focussed on building the application with `cmake` and Visual Studio 2019.
-QT5 must be installed on the system.
+The following description is focused on building the application with `cmake` and Visual Studio 2019.

 1. Download or clone this repository.
 2. Open up `cmd` or `git bash` and navigate to this repository.